 Hugos Trench

 Running through Julian Rocks, Hugos Trench offers a 15 to 18m dive where you’ll spot big and small marine life, including wobbegongs, Eagle Rays, and turtles.
-During the winter months, Grey Nurse Sharks are also often spotted here.

 The Cray Cave

-This cave offers a narrower swim-through compared to The Cod Hole.
-Only one diver can enter at a time.
 You’ll be diving at about 18 to 25m with sightings of Grey Nurse Shark, turtles, cods, and rays.
 It is only recommended for experienced divers!

 Snorkeling at Julian Rocks

 Julian Rocks offer shallow waters, making it perfect for snorkeling.
 The Nursey is a popular site for snorkelers as it’s shallow and protected.
-Turtle sightings are common, and you’ll see plenty of marine life here.

-Byron Bay diving trips
+Byron Bay scuba diving trips

-Sundive and Byron Bay Dive Centre are both based in Byron Bay.
-They offer similar packages which include all your diving gear.
+Byron Bay operators | Sundive and Byron Bay Dive Centre are both based in Byron Bay.
+They offer similar packages, which include all your diving gear.
+You can do 1 or 2 dives, and you’ll head back to the dive shop between dives.

-I booked my dive trip with Sundive and was very happy with their service and the quality of their scuba gear.
 The winter water is freezing, so you’ll want a thick wetsuit, hoodie, and booties.
 Sundive had everything I needed to stay warm!

 Are you looking to go scuba diving in Byron Bay?
 Do you have any questions about your trip?
 Drop me a message in the comments section below.